atlassian/github-for-jira/CONTRIBUTING.md

 + Metadata: Read-only
 + Pull requests: Read & write

+The app will also need the following organization permission:

++ Members: Read-only

 It will also need to subscribe to the following events:

 + Commit comment